Cary’s been in touch with his G scale model train update:

 “Hello Al and All,

-I’m seven years into my G Scale Garden Railroad and was finally able to finish laying track and start scenery work this summer.
+I’m seven years into my G Scale model train garden layout and was finally able to finish laying track and start scenery work this summer.

 I picked a nice, shady location for my layout but it also comes with a lot of maintenance.
 After clearing the site this Spring of leaves and branches, I realized I had some drainage